vaiwa/3-way-merge/README.md

 3-way merging of JavaScript objects

 Takes 3 versions of the same object -- where version 2 and 3 are both derived from version 1 -- and generates a 4th version, effectively merging version 2 and 3 together.

-When a conflict is detected (changes made in both version 2 and 3) changes from version 3 are used.
+When a **conflict** is detected (changes made in both version 2 and 3):
+1. delete has biggest priority
+2. changes from version 3 are used.

 ## Prototype